David Gravel Scores Silver Cup Victory

 After the caution for Danny Dietrich sliding off turn two McFadden held off another slide job from Gravel in turn two to retain the lead.
 As McFadden entered slower traffic Gravel closed in quickly, taking the lead driving outside of McFadden in turn two.

-As Gravel pulled away McFadden found himself in a race for second wit Kyle Larson.
+As Gravel pulled away McFadden found himself in a race for second with Kyle Larson.
 Larson pressured McFadden until making the pass in turn three at the halfway point to take second and set sail after Gravel for the lead.

 Larson and McFadden closed on Gravel over the next several laps until lap 30 when Gravel drove around the outside of a group of slower cars that Larson and McFadden could not get around.
-This was all Gravel leaded to stretch his advantage and drive away for the victory.
+This was all Gravel needed to stretch his advantage and drive away for the victory.
 Larson held off McFadden for second with World of Outlaws point leader Brad Sweet finishing fourth and Donny Schatz rounding out the top five.

 Afterwards Gravel said the key was being able to have his car drive well everywhere but the top side of the race track.

-“I just didn’t have rely on the top,” said Gravel.
-“90% of the guys relied on the top in the heat race, relied on the top in the dash, and there in the beginning of the A and I didn’t have to.
-I think that was just going to get thinner and thinner as night went on.
+“I just didn’t have to rely on the top,” said Gravel.
+“90% of the guys relied on the top in the heat race, in the dash, and there in the beginning of the A and I didn’t have to.
+I think that was just going to get thinner and thinner as the night went on.
 I just never really relied on it all night.
 We kept working below it and I thought we had the best car below it, we just made it better there.”

 Silver Cup